Essay One - Engl 385: Conan Doyle

 Your essay should illuminate readers' understanding of the story, complementing (e.g., building on) our class discussions but not simply repeating them.

 Remember that for a literary analysis you are making an argument (your thesis) about how to read/interpret a work or works of literature.
-This means your claim (thesis) needs to be debatable, specific, and supported--your reasons/examples and quotations from the works.
+This means your claim (thesis) needs to be debatable, clear, specific, and supported--your reasons/examples and quotations from the works.

 -----------------------------------

 Assume readers, who are students taking a 200- or 300-level English literature course, have a basic (not complete) knowledge of the work's plot.
-(Is there still some need for some plot summary?)
+(Is there still some need for some plot summary/context?)
 What will this audience expect to learn from your essay?
 What will be their reason for reading it?

 BEFORE YOU DRAFT

 Start by selecting a story you wish to write about--explore, ponder, analyze--and define a topic you will focus on in your essay.
+From your notes, develop a working thesis and supporting ideas/examples/quotations.

 Then outline your essay (5pts) before drafting it.
 You will make a short scratch outline, which we will define (handout).